jswong12/ocp-cilium/README.md

 Complete all the fields to continue the installation.

 ## Custom Manifests
 Currently, the Assisted Installer will deploy the Red Hat OVN CNI by default.
-There is not an option to disable this during the installation.
 To override this, a custom manifest will need to be added to disable the OVN.
 Once disabled, Cilium can be added after the deployment either through the Operator Hub or by Helm chart.

 ## Disable OVN
 Below is an example manifest to disable the default network provider.